kodecharlie/PeerPace/README.md

 As well, <code>PeerPace</code> is parameterized in two key ways:

 1. It lets you overweight code-commits versus line-changes, or vice-versa.
-1. It allows you to control the sensitivity of performance according to the timeliness of changes -- giving variable emphasis to recent activity over historical activity.
+1. It allows you to control the sensitivity of performance according to the timeliness of changes -- giving variable emphasis to recent activity over historical activity, or vice-versa.

 ## Licensing